George Romney (painter): Italy

-By 1772 Romney was financially secure enough to make the journey (with Ozias Humphrey) to Italy to study the great artists of the past, as he had always intended.
-He set off in March, making his way through Europe (via Paris, Lyon, Marseilles, Nice, Genoa, Livorno, Florence and Pisa) and arriving in Rome in June.
-A letter of introduction allowed him to meet the Pope, Clement XIV, who allowed him to set up scaffolding in the Vatican to study the frescoes of Raphael.
+By 1772 Romney was financially secure enough to make the journey (with Ozias Humphry) to Italy to study the great artists of the past, as he had always intended.
+He set off in March, making his way through Europe (via Paris, Lyon, Marseille, Nice, Genoa, Livorno, Florence and Pisa) and arriving in Rome in June.
+A letter of introduction allowed him to meet the Pope, Clement XIV, who allowed him to set up scaffolding in the Apostolic Palace to study the frescoes of Raphael.
 He spent 18 months in Rome making studies and sketches of the great art works on view there.
 He returned to London in July 1775 (via Florence, Bologna, Venice, Parma, and Turin) after an absence of over 2 years.

 Later career

 On his return, in 1775, Romney moved to Cavendish Square, in a house formerly owned by noted portraitist Francis Cotes.
 He was considerably in debt, not only on his own account but also due to being saddled with the debt of his artistic but dissolute brother Peter.
-However, he was offered commissions by the Duke of Richmond and his circle of friends, which helped turn the tide of fortune permanently in the artist's favour.
+However, he was offered commissions by Charles Lennox, 3rd Duke of Richmond and his circle of friends, which helped turn the tide of fortune permanently in the artist's favour.
 In 1776–77, he made the acquaintance of William Hayley, striking up a lasting friendship with the writer, and painting portraits for him.

 1782 was the beginning of an important new chapter in Romney's life, for in that year he was first introduced to Emma Hamilton (then called Emma Hart) who became his muse.
 He painted more than 60 portraits of her in various poses, sometimes playing the part of historical or mythological figures.
 He also painted many other contemporaries, including fellow artist Mary Moser and, in 1787, a little-known seventeen-year old young lady in one of his most charming works, Miss Constable in a Bergère Hat.

 In 1797 Romney left his studio at 32 Cavendish Square, where he had worked for more than twenty years, to move to Holly Bush Hill in Hampstead.
 In Hampstead Romney embarked on a series of costly building projects, and sold the house two years later.
 Romney's House is now a Grade I listed building, and Romney is commemorated by a blue plaque placed on the property.

 In the summer of 1799, his health was broken, and after an absence of almost forty years, Romney returned to his wife, Mary, in Kendal.
 She nursed him during the remaining 2 years of his life until he died in November 1802.
-He was buried in the churchyard of St. Mary's Parish Church, Dalton-in-Furness.
+He was buried in the churchyard of St Mary's Church, Dalton-in-Furness.

 George Romney is a kinsman of American businessmen and politicians George W. Romney (1907–1995) and Mitt Romney (born 1947); their ancestor Miles Romney was George Romney's first cousin once removed.